Updated 28th March 2021

 The cheery little wren frequently sings at you from the shrubbery close by throughout the breeding season (lucky you if you see it!) and then, like the robin, goes silent for a couple of months.

-The tawny owl has presented a problem right through the survey.
-Although a tawny owl has not been seen yet during the survey, a couple of people say they have heard one at night.
-However, this bird has been recorded many times through the winter 2019/2020 on a security camera in Childwall Abbey Road, providing convincing proof of its presence on the site.
+The tawny owl has presented a problem right throughout the survey.
+Although a tawny owl has not been seen yet, people say they hear one at night during the winter months.
+And to confirm, this bird has been recorded many times on a security camera in Childwall Abbey Road through both winters, providing convincing proof of its presence on the site.

 Finally, we reach the odd-balls, the ones that should never have been seen!
 Cormorants and Canada geese have gone over on a couple of occasions in spring 2020.
-And what was a pheasant doing in the plantation on the middle field?
+And later in the year, what was a pheasant doing in the plantation on the middle field?
 The spotted flycatcher and wheatear seen at the edge of the top field are definite migrants passing through.
 What next?

 David G Holland MSc CEnv MCIEEM